A Typical Day

 Choice Time lasts for at least an hour, giving the children ample time to join in open ended activities at tables, building in our spacious block area, developing their social play skills in our dramatic play space, exploring art and science in our popular Mess Room, or finding more cozy spaces such as our Peace Corner and Book Nook.
 After cleaning up, the children come together for our Dance Party while the parent helper of the day gets things ready for snack.
 Snack follows, and then the children head outside to play in our backyard.

 When the children come back inside, they split into more structured small groups to work on projects or activities.
 The children then eat lunch together and the day ends with a goodbye meeting before departing for home.

-Some children stay on for an optional extended day program which includes a rest period and quiet afternoon play.
+Some children stay on for an optional extended day program which includes a quiet time and small group play.

 Early Bird Drop-Off

 An optional "Early Bird" drop-off program is available every day from 8:30am 9am.
 Families may register for a permanent spot for 1-5 days per week.
 Drop-in spots are available as well.

 Contact the GNS office at firstname.lastname@example.org if this program might be of interest to your family

 - 8:45-9:00: Arrival and family reading in the cubby room

 - 10:50-11:00: Bathroom/Diapering

 - 12:15-12:25: Story